 While there is more to do than this you may have limited time in Beijing as you plan a trip around China to see as much as possible in a short time frame.
 I spent around 12 days in Beijing – I loved it and kept finding more and more things to do and see – but many only spend a third of that time there.
 China is so huge and tempting that it is easy to bypass spending a lot of time in one place getting to know it in the eagerness to squeeze in other destinations.

-If you have limited time in Beijing you may be faced with the dilemma of what other sites to see, so here’s my short list based on my exploration of what I can now call one of my most favourite cities.
+If you visit Beijing and only have a short stay, you may be faced with the dilemma of what core sites to see.
+So here’s my shortlist based on my exploration of what I can now call one of my most favourite cities.

-If You Want To Soak up More of Beijing’s History
+If You Want to Soak up Beijing’s History

 A leisurely climb up through contrasting temples, beautiful pavilions and lush green landscape will firstly take you to the top of a hillside providing you with a spectacular view of the city.
 A winding stroll down the other side brings you to the gleaming Kunming lake, where you can relax, jump on a dragon boat and take a stroll around its perimeter, over its bridges and through its gate towers.
 If you are done with the climb, take an alternative route back to the entrance gate via the parks and gardens.
 It’s where all the locals are hanging out.